Vinnie Pasquantino Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.84 team ERA that ranks 10th across all league pitching staffs.
+- The Angels have the 10th-ranked team ERA across all MLB pitching staffs (3.65).

-- Angels pitchers combine to allow the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Angels pitchers combine to allow the fourth-fewest home runs in baseball (15 total, 0.8 per game).

-- Ohtani (2-0 with a .86 ERA and 27 strikeouts in 21 2/3 innings pitched) makes the start for the Angels, his fourth of the season.
+- Anderson (1-0) gets the starting nod for the Angels in his fourth start of the season.
+He has a 6.75 ERA in 14 2/3 innings pitched, with 10 strikeouts.

-- In his most recent time out -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the New York Yankees while surrendering hits.
+- His most recent time out was out of the bullpen on Saturday when the lefty threw 2/3 innings against the Kansas City Royals while giving up hits.

+- The 33-year-old has amassed an ERA of 6.75, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are hitting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.